iifrp/iifrp.github.io/submission-guidelines.md

 - **Obsolete [Brown]**: Previously accepted standards, or practices documents which are no longer accepted and have been superseded by another standard.
 - Unknown or Misc.
 [White]: Any document that does not fit into these categories or that the committee hasn't assigned a designation.

+##### Required Sections for Proposed Standards

+When submitting a document for review and possible acceptance as a standard, it must contain the relevant following sections and subsections.
+Any sections or subsections that are not specified are left to the author, and additional subsections may be added where needed.

+1. Introduction
+  - 1.1.
+Rationale and Scope
+  - 1.2.
+Terminology
+2. Composition
+3. Design and Assembly
+4. Extensibility Considerations
+5. International Considerations
+6. Formal Specification
+7. Acknowledgements